Levi-G-Duarte/Trust-US/Ethan.md

 3. What was your biggest challenge today?
 > My biggest challenge was getting Github and the npm project to work together in a way that won't cause problems later on

+# Journal log 10/2/24

+1. What new challenge arose today?
+> creating a Function for encrypting strings for Security

+2. What is 1 resource you are using to learn/research?
+> Stackoverflow

+3. What is 1 resource you are using to collaborate better with your teammates?
+> I am using github to share code between us